jasonincanada/orbit-diagrams/references.md

 * Martín Escardó and Paulo Oliva.
 2010.
 What sequential games, the tychonoff theorem and the double-negation shift have in common.
 In Proceedings of the third ACM SIGPLAN workshop on Mathematically structured functional programming (MSFP '10).
 Association for Computing Machinery, New York, NY, USA, 21–32.
 DOI: https://doi.org/10.1145/1863597.1863605

+### otimes.png

+This is the `otimes` function from p.
+4 of the prior paper.
+It's a bit non-obvious that the function `p` needs to be applied, and twice, with a different pair `(a,b)` each time.
+At present it needs to be inferred by the reader and it's a bit unclear